Pre-Registration Physiotherapy (MSc)

 - previous research experience.

-All successful applicants will be required to have a satisfactory health screening prior to enrolment on this course which is conducted independently by the University’s Occupational Health Department.
+All successful applicants will be required to have a satisfactory health screening prior to enrolment on this programme, which is conducted independently by the University’s Occupational Health Department.
 There will be a need to adhere to any immunisation requirements identified.
 Full guidance will be provided during the application and enrolment process.

 Find out more about English language requirements.